kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/03-hello-react/04-setting-up-babel.md

 ### What is babel-preset-env?
 * http://babeljs.io/env
-* Instead of continuing yearly presets, the team recommends using babel-preset-env.
-By default, it has the same behavior as previous presets to compile ES2015+ to ES5
+* Instead of continuing yearly presets, the team recommends using babel-preset-env
+* By default, it has the same behavior as previous presets to compile ES2015+ to ES5

 ### Difference between global yarn and local yarn installs
 * Global are places in a location all projects can access
 * Non global get installed in our project's `node_modules` and placed in the `package.json` as a **dependency** or a **dev-dependency**
     - When you install dependencies, those dependencies have other dependencies and on... and on... and on
         + This means when you install one dependency it can create the installion of dozens of other dependent packages
-        + node_modules is a generated folder
+        + `node_modules` is a generated folder
-    - yarn.lock also was added
+    - `yarn.lock `also was added
         + We won't manualy change this file
         + Open it to examine it
         + You never directly change it as it will change automatically as we update the dependencies
         + It helps keep our dependencies in sync on all machines we use it on

-## src folder
+## `src` folder
 * This will hold all the React code
 * `$ mkdir src`
 * `$ touch src/app.js`